c0z3n/AlmostHardcoreMinecraft/README.md

 ### Installation

-This is a bukkit plugin, and it should work if you compile it against your favorite bukkit api compatable .jar file and chuck it in your server /plugins directory.
-I'll add a .jar release to this repo when i get around to it (and it's a little more stable).
+This is a bukkit plugin, and it should work if you compile it against your favorite bukkit api compatable .jar file and chuck it in your server /plugins directory. --I'll add a .jar release to this repo when i get around to it (and it's a little more stable).-- There is a precompiled .jar file compatible with craftbukkit 1.8.8 in the [Builds/](Builds) directory.